jordannholmes/FinalProject/README.md

 ## Program Workflow
 The flow of the program is as follows:

-1) Reads the input file of the OriginalData.txt provided by Github.
+1) Reads the input file of the Test_Set.txt (within Vignette Directory) provided by Github.

 2) Recognizes and removes single semicolons, double semicolons, blank spaces, and presence of "N/A" from OriginalData.txt.
 However, for the purposes of this project and after running RStudio analysis, it has been decided that we will keep lines with ;; and NA in order to find more Genus and Species within our original dataset to be anaylyzed.